MattSurabian/go-tls/README.md

 # go-tls
 Minimal implementation of a configurable client/server using a tls tunnel.
-This repo is for reference and to explore some [interesting cipher suite issues](https://github.com/MattSurabian/go-tls/blob/master/shared/tlsUtils/main.go#L62) I noticed while implementing TLS on another project.

-##Deps
+## Deps
 To play with this repository you must have `Go` [installed on your system](https://golang.org/doc/install).

 While this project plays nicely with all of Go's built in tooling it also provides a vendor script and Makefile so it doesn't matter if you're using a single global `$GOPATH` or not.

-##Building
+## Building
 To play with this repository using Go's built in tooling it should be cloned to the "expected" location in your GoPath, the easiest way to do this is with `go get github.com/mattsurabian/go-tls`.